 Foundation Certificates taken through the Department and undergraduate degrees

-Students on our Foundation Certificates in English Language and Literature, and in History can apply to study a complete undergraduate degree at any university, including here at Oxford.
+Students on our Foundation Certificates in English Literature, and our Foundation Certificate in History, can apply to study a complete undergraduate degree at any university, including here at Oxford.
 If applying to Oxford, you may be able to join in year two of the relevant undergraduate course.

 Short courses: gaining and using CATS points